joh33-wmko/wmko-kpub/README.md

 $ kpub-spreadsheet --help
 usage: kpub-spreadsheet [-h] [-f dbfile]

-Export the Kepler/K2 publication list in XLS format.
+Export the publication db in XLS format.

 optional arguments:
   -h, --help  show this help message and exit
-  -f dbfile   Location of the Kepler/K2 publication list db.
-Defaults to
+  -f dbfile   Location of the publication db.
+Defaults to ~/.kpub.db.
-              ~/.kpub.db.
 ```

-## Author
+## Authors
-Created by Geert Barentsen (geert.barentsen at nasa.gov)
+Original Kepler/K2-specific version created by Geert Barentsen (geert.barentsen at nasa.gov)
 on behalf of the Kepler/K2 Guest Observer Office.

+This generalized configurable version created by Josh Riley (jriley at keck.hawaii.edu).

 ## Acknowledgements
-This tool is made possible thanks to the efforts made by NASA ADS to
+This tool is made possible thanks to the efforts of Geert Barentsen who wrote the original version for Kepler/K2.
+Thanks also to NASA ADS for providing a web API.
-provide a web API, and thanks to the excellent Python client that Andy Casey
-(@andycasey) wrote to use the API.
-Thanks ADS, thanks Andy!